akka/alpakka/docs/src/main/paradox/kudu.md

 # Apache Kudu

-A flow and a composite sink to write element in [Kudu](http://kudu.apache.org).
+The Alpakka Kudu connector supports writing to [Apache Kudu](http://kudu.apache.org) tables.

-Apache Kudu is a free and open source column-oriented data store of the Apache Hadoop ecosystem.
+Apache Kudu is a free and open source column-oriented data store in the Apache Hadoop ecosystem.

 ### Reported issues